Test Centers for ASVAB

 - The Military Entrance Test Site, also known as METS.

-The Military Entrance Test Sites are the provisional ASVAB locations for students who do not have access to MEPS where they live and need to appear for the ASVAB test.
-Combined together, the United States and Puerto Rico have a total of 65 MEPS ASVAB locations.
+The Military Entrance Test Sites are the provisional locations for students who do not have access to MEPS where they live and need to appear for the ASVAB test.
+Combined together, the United States and Puerto Rico have a total of 65 MEPS centers.
 In order to appear for the ASVAB, you will need to meet a recruiter who will judge your ability to appear for the test and counsel you on the career and job requirements.
-The Military Entrance Processing Stations are the preferred ASVAB locations for gaining more information about the ASVAB.
-Most students prefer to find a recruiter from MEPS and test at the MEPS so that they can receive all the information they require.
+The Military Entrance Processing Stations are the preferred locations for gaining more information about the ASVAB.
+Most students prefer to find a recruiter from MEPS and take the test at the MEPS so that they can receive all the information they require.

 The ASVAB test is also administered to students at the high-school level and at the post-secondary level as part of the Career Exploration Program.